Observables in Quantum Mechanics and the Importance of Self-adjointness: Self-adjoint operators and their properties

-The property 2. is of particular importance for physics.
-If the unbounded SA ``free'' Hamiltonian $\hat{H}_{0}$ is perturbed by a bounded SA potential $\hat{V}$ defined everywhere, then the total Hamiltonian $\hat{H}=\hat{H}_{0}+\hat{V}$ is SA with $D_{H}=D_{H_{0}}$.
-But if $\hat{V}$ is unbounded, then the sum $\hat{H}_{0}+\hat{V}$ in general is no more than symmetric if densely defined, and we encounter the problem of its SA extension.
+These properties are important in constructing observables in QM.
+The second property is vital in constructing Hamiltonians.
+Namely, if we want to perturb the unbounded SA Hamiltonian of the free particle $\hat{H}_{0}$ by some bounded SA potential $\hat{V}$, then the total Hamiltonian $\hat{H}=\hat{H}_{0}+\hat{V}$ is indeed a SA operator on a domain $D_{\hat{H}}=D_{\hat{H}_{0}}$.
+However, if $\hat{V}$ is unbounded, then $\hat{H}$ is at most symmetric and we have to deal with the theory of SA extensions.\\

-In contrast to the general unbounded operators, SA operators allow one to define the notion of their commutativity, which can be done in terms of the one-parameter family $\left\{\hat{U}_{f}(\alpha)=\text{exp}(\text{i}\alpha\hat{f}), \alpha\in\mathbb{R}\right\}$ of mutually commuting unitary operators\footnote{Note that unitary operators are bounded and defined everywhere, and the notion of commutativity for such operators is unambiguous.}
+Notice that for general unbounded operators the notion of commutativity is ambiguous due to the domain issues.
+However, unbounded SA operators allow for the notion of commutativity in terms of corresponding one-parameter families $\left\{\hat{U}_{A}(\alpha)=\text{exp}(\text{i}\alpha A), \alpha\in\mathbb{R}\right\}$ of mutually commuting unitary operators\footnote{Note that unitary operators are bounded and defined everywhere, and the notion of commutativity for such operators is unambiguous.}